Code-Institute-Submissions/discover-with-me/README.md

 This page contains jumbotron with a picture and a welcome paragraph.
 There is a call to action button which when clicked, moves visitors to the Gallery.

 #### About
-There is a picture of me and a short paragraph about the purpose of this page.
-There are also two call to action buttons, one to visit the Gallery and one to contact me.
+This is a page where you can read a little more about Świdnica.
+It contains information about monuments and places to see in Świdnica and its close region.
+There are also some facts about famous people that were born and raised in the city and the area.
+There is also a section about regular events that take place in the city.

 #### Gallery
-This page shows first twelve pictures.
-Gallery on mobile devices shows one photo under the other, tablets have two columns of photos, whereas large screens have four thumbnail photos in three rows.
+This page shows sample photos.
+Gallery on mobile devices shows one photo under the other, whereas larger screens, like laptops, show photos in three columns.
 When a website user clicks a picture, they will open a new page called Blog.
-There is also a call to action button to write to me.
+There is also a call to action button to Write to Me.

 #### Blog
-This site shows information about a photo, for instance where it was taken, as well as, when and why I advise to visit that place.
-There are also a few additional photos of that location to show it from a different perspective or share its distinctive features.
-This page also contains two buttons, one to view Gallery and the other one to write to me.
+This site currently asks the website users to send in the topics they would be interested in reading about.
+In the future, this site would be a host to the various blog posts about the topics chosen by the site visitors.
+This page also contains two buttons, one to view the Gallery and the other to Write to Me.

 #### Contact
-This page has a form to fill, as well as, some pictures and call to action buttons which move visitors to the Gallery or Blog page.
+This page has a form to fill, and call to action buttons which move visitors to the Gallery or Blog page.

 ## Technologies Used